-We believe nursing represents multiple ways of knowing in viewing the professional work of nurses.
-Our core values- caring, integrity, commitment, collegiality, and wisdom- together with our Franciscan traditions form the basis of a curriculum and learning environment designed to instill a sense of scholarly inquiry, a quest for excellence, and an aptitude for leadership and service in a dynamic healthcare environment.
-Faculty, staff, and students collaborate in forming an innovative learning experience while cultivating the importance of diversity, relationship-based care, and a holistic approach to persons.
+We believe nursing is a holistic, caring science.
+Our core values - caring, integrity, commitment, collegiality, and wisdom - together with our Catholic Franciscan traditions form the basis of a curriculum and learning environment designed to instill a sense of scholarly inquiry, a quest for excellence, and an aptitude for leadership and service in a dynamic healthcare environment.
+Faculty, staff, and students collaborate in forming an innovative, transformative learning experience while cultivating the importance of diversity, relationship-based care, and a holistic approach to persons.

 We recognize the importance of reflection, engagement, and curiosity in developing ethical leaders who embrace sustainability and service.
-Through a commitment to quality, we strive to provide learning spaces and activities for our students that are grounded in an evidence base to build confidence and competence.
-Additionally, we recognize the importance of developing resilience that accompanies participation in self-care practices.
+Through a commitment to quality, we strive to provide learning spaces and activities for our students that are grounded in multiple ways of knowing and an evidence informed base to build confidence and competence.
+We recognize the importance of developing resilience that accompanies participation in self-care practices. (rev. 2020)